nessshon/tonutils/README.md

 <details>
 <summary><b>• TonapiClient</b> To use you need to obtain an API key on the <a href="https://tonconsole.com" target="_blank">tonconsole.com</a>.</summary>

-Uses `AsyncTonapi` from the [pytonapi](https://github.com/tonkeeper/pytonapi) library and interacts with the blockchain via the tonapi.io API.

 Client Initialization

 ```python